Understanding Your Stress with the Stress Overload Scale

 Take the Stress Overload Scale Test here:

 INSTRUCTIONS: In the following section, you will find 30 questions about your feelings during the past week.
 Please answer every question, even though some might sound similar.
-Each question names a particular feeling that is common to people as they go through their everyday lives.
+Each question names a particular feeling common to people throughout their everyday lives.

-Leave your email below to receive the results in your inbox together with my free eBook: Beyond Deep Breaths which contains 10 lesser-known but very effective stress coping skills to get you started.
+Please leave your email below to receive the results in your inbox, along with my free eBook Beyond Deep Breaths, which contains ten lesser-known but very effective stress-coping skills to get you started.

 IN THE PAST WEEK, have you felt: